 Foreign - Assisted Projects (FAPs).
 Government projects which are wholly or partly financed by foreign loans and/or foreign grants.
 Foreign Borrowings.
-Funds obtained from sources outside the country, such as Asian Development Bank (ADB), International Bank for Reconstruction Development (IBRD), Overseas Economic Cooperation Fund (OECF), etc.
+Funds obtained from sources outside the country, such as, but not limited to, Asian Development Bank (ADB), International Bank for Reconstruction and Development (IBRD), Overseas Economic Cooperation Fund (OECF), etc.

 Forward Estimates (FEs).
-Projections or estimation of the future costs of existing policies, programs and projects of the government for the next three (3) years, considering any expansion/reduction of P/A/Ps.
-It also serves as the validation instrument for determining the reasonable levels of agency proposals on existing P/A/Ps.
+Projection or estimation of the future costs of ongoing policies, programs and projects of the Government for the next three (3) years.
+They represent the amount that will need to be spent to maintain existing approved P/A/Ps.